Loading sushi Ecookbook

 Using a culinary torch or a salamander, toast nori sheets on one side only to make nori crispy.

 Place a sheet of toasted nori on a flat work space, shiny-side down.
 Moisten one end and place a second sheet of toasted nori on moistened edge, overlapping sheets by about an inch, so they are end-to-end, forming a long rectangle.
-Press sushi rice onto nori sheet as you would any sushi roll.
+Press rice onto nori sheet as you would any roll.
 Leave 1 inch of nori uncovered on end closest to you.
 Leave 6 inches of nori uncovered on the opposite end.

 Arrange Tsukemono salad on top of rice and pile a generous amount of Japanese mustard greens on top. .
 Gently break apart miso cod fillet into bite-size pieces and arrange crosswise on rice on the end closest to you.
-Roll sushi burrito as you would a regular hand roll, taking care to make the burrito tight and compact.
+Roll burrito as you would a regular hand roll, taking care to make the burrito tight and compact.
 Cut the roll in half crosswise for serving.

 Serving Suggestion: Mix together wasabi paste and sour cream with Ponzu Citrus Seasoned Dressing & Sauce to taste for a dipping sauce.